-- the likely fauna that will colonise the different habitats available within the storage - effects of fluctuating water level in the impoundment and particularly in creeks flowing into the impoundment - operational impact of proposed in-stream structures including water off-takes (at intake and discharge point), spillway and gate operation (if applicable), energy dissipation devices, any proposed fauna transfer devices or techniques, roads and bridges, pipeline crossings etc. - effects of changes to flow regime downstream, including the effect of changes in water quality, salinity, habitat structure (e.g. permanence and depth of flow in riffles) and flow regime (seasonality of releases, decreased flooding etc.).
-The risks to estuarine and marine environments should be identified and the impacts associated with significant risks estimated and quantified as far as possible - effects on species of conservation significance including listed threatened and listed migratory species and their habitat - determination of the potential impacts on commercial and recreational fisheries, addressing issues such as access, changes to stocks, potential for fish kills etc. - determination of the potential for the introduction or increased translocation of exotic or noxious aquatic fauna.
+- operational impact of proposed in-stream structures including water off-takes (at intake and discharge point), spillway and gate operation (if applicable), energy dissipation devices, any proposed fauna transfer devices or techniques, roads and bridges, pipeline crossings etc. - effects of changes to flow regime downstream, including the effect of changes in water quality, salinity, habitat structure (e.g. permanence and depth of flow in riffles) and flow regime (seasonality of releases, decreased flooding etc.).
+The risks to estuarine and marine environments should be identified and the impacts associated with significant risks estimated and quantified as far as practicable - effects on species of conservation significance including listed threatened and listed migratory species and their habitat - determination of the potential impacts on commercial and recreational fisheries, addressing issues such as access, changes to stocks, potential for fish kills etc. - determination of the potential for the introduction or increased translocation of exotic or noxious aquatic fauna.